Close Alert Banner

 Yes, notifications are provided through the app, website, or phone.

-If the service is full, what message is delivered?
+If the service is booked at the time I want, what message is delivered?

 The trip may be rejected, or a new time suggested.
 For assistance, call 705-645-2100 ext.
 4419.